eonr/eonr.github.io/week6-7/week6-7.md

 | 7       | f      | g      | h      |        |
 | 8       | g      | f      |        |        |

-From this information, we extract the following shows:
+From this information, we extract the following shows: <br>
 | Host | start_segment | end_segment |
 |------|---------------|-------------|
 | b    | 1             | 4           |